Can you succeed in self-publishing books and ebooks?

 For Kindle Direct Publishing, Smashwords and Draft2Digital, the advice and preparation steps in this Style Guide will make sure your file is ready for all ebook publishing platforms including Amazon’s Kindle.

-Should you wish to publish in paperback, there are a few providers, but from my experience, only Createspace and KDP offer a totally free service to publish in paperback form.
+Should you wish to publish in paperback, there are a few providers, but from my experience, Blurb and KDP are good choices.

-If you publish with either, there will only be a charge if you wish to buy copies of your book.
+If you publish with KDP, there will only be a charge if you wish to buy copies of your book.

-Their prices are very reasonable, though, at around $3.85 per copy, plus postage for a 250-page book.
-As mentioned earlier, both Amazon KDP and Draft2Digital also offer Createspace paperback publishing.
+The prices are very reasonable, though, at around $3.85 per copy, plus postage for a 250-page book.

 Learning how to format the interior and cover for a paperback takes a little more work than what is required for an ebook of course.
 A good starting point is A Step-By-Step Guide to Formatting Your Book’s Interior.